glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 * **personal context**:
     * which resources you have (knowledge, time, energy, money ...)
-    * what are your features (skills, experiences, characters ...)
+    * what are your features (skills, experiences, character traits ...)
-    * what are your constraints (external, internal, costs, exigencies, professional, personal, societal ...)
+    * what are your constraints (costs, exigencies, ...)
 * **projection**:
     * what you want to do (ambitions, preferences, choices ...)
-    * what are your goals (objective, key results, tasks, sub-tasks, projects, missions ...)
+    * what are your goals (objectives, key results, tasks, sub-tasks, projects, missions ...)
 * **strategy**:
     * how you organize your activities (priorities, hierarchies, dependencies, sizing, partitioning ...)